-Biden officially launches 2020 presidential bid
+Joe Biden officially launches 2020 presidential bid

 Former Vice President Joe Biden, in an online video Thursday, officially declared his candidacy for president in 2020, capping off weeks of intrigue and media speculation.

-He enters a crowded field of Democratic contenders aiming to unseat President Trump.
+He enters a crowded field of Democratic contenders aiming to unseat President Trump -- nearly 32 years after he announced his first campaign for president.
+The campaign is Biden’s third for the White House, having also unsuccessfully run in 1988 and 2008.

-The former Delaware Senator has for weeks been rallying potential donors in an effort to gain momentum, noting that Sen. Bernie Sanders, I-Vt., and Beto O'Rourke managed to raise $6 million within 24 hours of launching their candidacy.

-"The core values of this nation… our standing in the world… our very democracy...everything that has made America -- America --is at stake.
-That’s why today I’m announcing my candidacy for President of the United States," he tweeted early Thursday.
+"The core values of this nation, our standing in the world, our very democracy, everything that has made America -- America -- is at stake.
+That’s why today I’m announcing my candidacy for president of the United States," Biden tweeted early Thursday.

+With the announcement, which followed months of deliberations, Biden becomes a front-runner in an incredibly crowded field of Democratic presidential contenders all vying to face off next year against Trump.

+Biden, along with indepedent Sen. Bernie Sanders of Vermont -- who is making his second straight White House run -- have consistently topped the polls in the race for the Democratic nomination.

 Biden is expected to follow up the announcement with his first high-dollar fundraiser in the Philadelphia home of Comcast executive David Cohen Thursday evening and appear at a local union hall in Pittsburgh on Monday.